Niavart/Tetris/README.md

 # Tetris

-This project use the ncurses library run 'make' inside the repository then './tetris'
+This project use the ncurses library.

+run 'make' inside the repository then './tetris'.

 You can modify most keys by running './tetris -d [options]'.
 You can display those options by running the './tetris --help' command.